tmorris-ftnt/ztptool/README.md

 #### Device_SN
 This field will assign the serial number for the device.

+> This field will also be copied to a meta field called "Device_SN"

 #### Upgrade_Ver
 This field will specify the Firmware version to upgrade to when the device connects to FortiManager.